Skill Demand Index

 High gap rate — most candidates are underqualified

 Yes.
-Tableau Experience appears in 0% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 1 analyzed jobs, demand is steady across multiple role types.
+Tableau experience appears in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 2 analyzed jobs, demand is steady across multiple role types.

 The median required depth is L1.
 Many positions accept basic to intermediate proficiency.

-The most common pairings are Data-Driven Mindset, Paid Media Expertise, SEM and SEO, Hands-on Proficiency with Google Ads, B2B Digital Marketing.
-Strengthening these alongside Tableau Experience improves your fit across more positions.
+The most common pairings are Proven experience in a marketing role, Excel skills, Experience with Web Analytics, Salesforce Experience, Data-Driven Mindset.
+Strengthening these alongside Tableau experience improves your fit across more positions.

-Top roles: Marketing.
-Marketing positions have the highest demand at 100% of all Tableau Experience jobs.
+Top roles: Other, Marketing.
+Other positions have the highest demand at 50% of all Tableau experience jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.